wesone/blackrik/docs/Aggregates.md

 ## Event
 The object that may be returned by the command's callback initiates a new event.
-That event will automatically be assigned to the aggregateId and will be populated with additional information (timestamp, aggregateVersion, ...)
+That event will automatically be assigned to the aggregate id and will be populated with additional information (timestamp, aggregateVersion, ...)

 Property | Type | Attribute | Description
 :--- | :--- | :--- | :---
 type | string | | The type of event
 payload | object | optional<br>default: `null` | An optional payload that contains additional information for the event

+### Tombstone event
+There is a special event called *Tombstone event*.
+If a command returns an event with the type `TOMBSTONE`, it will automatically erase all events inside the event store that belong to the aggregate id of this event.
+[More information on why this exists](SensitiveData).

 ## Examples
 ```javascript